mongodb/stitch-examples/helloworld/react-example/README.md

 # HelloWorld sample app.

 ### Create a new app
-* Go to https://baas-dev.10gen.cc/ and log in.
+1. Go to https://baas-dev.10gen.cc/ and log in.
-* Click on "Create New App" and give it a name.
-Your name must be globally unique, so you'll probably need to pick something other than `helloworld`.
+2. Click on "Create a new app" and give it a name.
+3. Go to "Clients" on the left side nav and take note of the App ID for your app.

 ### Set up authentication providers

 Now that the app exists, you need to set up a way for new users to log in.
 Go to the **Authentication** link in the left-side panel.
-Follow the instructions for at least one of the providers listed below:
+Anonymous login is already supported so if this good enough, you can skip past Facebook and Google setup.
+Otherwise, follow the instructions for at least one of the providers listed below:

 ##### Facebook